Lynonmic/portfolio/README.md

 create folder lib and import the available code to utils.ts in that page to complete import create folder ui and create Sportlight.tsx

+npm next theme
+shadcn/ui create a provider.tsx in app folder

+page.tsx like index.html in the page divide into components so we have intro.tsx as the introduction phase firstly see whether open the website and the ui folder contains the element that contribute in decoration part

+rafce being use when we do the ui and want to callback by command

+props is properties

+this {``} is dynamic template string

+react icon page